“ But after that they dared not question Him anymore.”

 Countless times throughout His ministry, Jesus was questioned by the Pharisees, Sadducees, and other leaders.
 But as the time of Jesus’s death drew near, everyone ramped up their questions.
 From asking about commandments, taxes, and the resurrection of the dead (which the Sadducees didn’t even believe in), they were bound and determined to trap Jesus.

 Jesus silenced each group in His own way.
 He silenced the Sadducees by His response to a question that they themselves didn’t believe had basis in truth.
 But one encounter stands out to me, the question of the baptism of John.

-As they continually questioned Jesus, it was them who needed to be questioned about their sin, their fear of man, lacking the fear of God, and their breaking the law they claimed to uphold.
-Yet in all of this Jesus never got off course, He knew what He came to do and He knew where His authority came from.
-Most importantly He knew He was God’s Son.
-He loved His Father and walked in obedience, He laid His life down out of that love.
+As they continually questioned Jesus, it was them who needed to be questioned about their sin, their fear of man, lacking the fear of God, and breaking the law they claimed to uphold.
+Yet in all of this, Jesus never got off course, He knew what He came to do, and He knew where His authority came from.
+Most importantly, He knew He was God’s Son.
+He loved His Father and walked in obedience; He laid His life down out of that love.